equalitie/ouinet/README.md

 install the APK built previously.
 See the script's output for particular instructions and paths.

+#### Running the Android emulator under Docker

+The `Dockerfile.android-emu` file can be used to setup a Docker container able to run the Android emulator.
+First create the emulator image with:

+    $ sudo docker build -t ouinet:android-emu - < Dockerfile.android-emu

+Then, if `$SDK_PARENT_DIR` is the directory where you want Ouinet's build script to place Android SDK downloads (so that you can reuse them between container runs), you may start a temporary emulator container like this:

+    $ sudo docker run --rm -it \
+          --mount type=bind,source="$(realpath "$SDK_PARENT_DIR")",target=/mnt \
+          --mount type=bind,source=$PWD,target=/usr/local/src,ro \
+          --mount type=bind,source=/tmp/.X11-unix/X0,target=/tmp/.X11-unix/X0 \
+          --mount type=bind,source=$HOME/.Xauthority,target=/root/.Xauthority,ro \
+          -h "$(uname -n)" ouinet:android-emu

+Please note how the Ouinet source directory as well as the X11 socket and authentication cookie database are mounted into the container to allow showing the emulator's screen on your display (without giving access to it to everyone via `xhost` -- this is also why the container has the same host name as the Docker host).

+Once in the container, you may run the emulator like this:

+    $ cd /mnt
+    $ DISPLAY=:0.0 /usr/local/src/scripts/build-android.sh emu &

+You can use `adb` inside of the container to install packages into the emulated device.

 ### Integrating the Ouinet library into your app

 In order for your Android app to access the resources it needs using the HTTP